Thomas Óge Martyn

+Thomas Óge Martyn (fl.
+1533 – c.
+1577) was an Irish merchant and politician who served as Mayor of Galway.

 Early life

-Martyn was a merchant of Galway and a member of the Martyn family, one of the Tribes of Galway.
-He was the son of former Mayor of Galway, Wylliam Martin.
+Martyn was a merchant in Galway and a member of the Martyn family, one of the Tribes of Galway.
+He was the son of Wylliam Martin, who also served as Mayor of Galway.

-West Bridge and Mills
+West Bridge and mills

-In 1558 he obtained a grant from Queen Mary to build a mill on the west side of the Corrib river, on condition that he build a new stone bridge defended with gates and battlements.
+In 1558, Martyn obtained a grant from Queen Mary to build a mill on the west side of the River Corrib, on the condition that he construct a new stone bridge with gates and battlements.

-This map of 1651 shows the walled city (North is to the left).
-The River Corrib is in the foreground, crossed by what is now O’Briens Bridge, leading to Mainguard Street.
+A 1651 map of Galway showing the walled city (north is to the left).
+The River Corrib is in the foreground, crossed by what is now O'Brien's Bridge.

-It was completed in 1562 and bore a plaque declaring that Thomas Óge and his wife Evelina Lynch "caused this bridge and mill to be made".
-The bridge and mills was demolished c.
-1800 and rebuilt as the Bridge Mills by the Murphy family.
-The rebuilt bridge is now called O'Brien's Bridge.
+The bridge and mill were completed in 1562 and bore a plaque stating that Thomas Óge and his wife Evelina Lynch "caused this bridge and mill to be made".
+The original structures were demolished around 1800 and later rebuilt as the Bridge Mills by the Murphy family.
+The rebuilt bridge is now known as O'Brien's Bridge.

 Later life and descendants

-Thomas Óge served as bailiff of Galway from September 1533 to September 1534, and served twice as Mayor of Galway for the terms 1549-1550, and 1562-1563.
-He served as a master of Galway from 1550 to 1577, after which he disappears from the town records.
+Martyn served as a bailiff of Galway from September 1533 to September 1534.
+He later served two terms as Mayor of Galway (1549–1550 and 1563–1564).

+He also served as a master of Galway from 1550 until around 1577, after which he disappears from historical records.

-He was the father of William Óge Martyn and Francis Martin, both of whom were later Mayors of Galway.
+He was the father of William Óge Martyn and Francis Martin, both of whom also served as mayors of Galway.

-Via William Óge, Thomas Óge is believed to be an ancestor of Richard "Humanity Dick" Martin (1754-1834), Harriet Letitia Martin (1801–91) Mary Letitia Martin (1815–50) and D'Arcy Argue Counsell Martin (1899-1992).
+Through William Óge, Martyn is believed to be an ancestor of Richard "Humanity Dick" Martin (1754–1834), Harriet Letitia Martin (1801–1891), Mary Letitia Martin (1815–1850), and D'Arcy Argue Counsell Martin (1899–1992).